Newborn Poses with Siblings

-In addition to this presentation, there are 25 more amazing teachings on posing, wrapping, maternity, business, editing, marketing and much more in the 2019 Newborn Retreat!
+There are lots of amazing teachings on posing, wrapping, maternity, business, editing, marketing and much more in the Newborn Retreat!

 These overhead shots are always loved by parents, but not necessarily always practical with very young siblings.
 Not many toddlers will be cooperative enough to not only lie down in one spot, but also lie still and carefully cradle their little sibling.
 Always consider the safety of the baby above any cute shot.

 For older siblings, I always add a few rolled up wraps or blankets under the flokati for them to rest their head on.
 It makes it more comfortable, but also raises their heads just enough for a great angle when you are standing over them.
 Which brings me again to safety … ALWAYS wear a neck strap with your camera for these overhead shots!